You want smart political talk without the meltdowns?

 And as a pastor and a person of faith, I have a deep respect for choice.

-But if we care about life, you know, black women are dying three to four times the rate of of white women in childbirth as a result of childbirth.
+But if we care about life, you know, black women are dying three to four times the rate of white women in childbirth as a result of childbirth.

-It's what Jesus would take.
+It's what Jesus would do.

-I think it's exactly what Jesus said.
+I think it's exactly what Jesus did.

-Because that's what it sounds like he's saying.
+So Jesus would, or just his political position, because that's what it sounds like he's saying.

 Just a side note.